SteveJustin1963/tec-8x8x8/README.md

 * expand 8x8 into cube
-* use special OUT commands to put data 3x bytes on all buses, OR
+* use special OUT commands to put data 3x bytes on all buses,
-* expand current 6x led ports by 2 and one latch on address lines
+* or expand current 6x led ports by 2 and one latch on address lines

 * code in asm and forth